 It is a calculated mix of basic element styles, and adjustments to those styles in the form of more or less universal

 Looking past the slightly odd mix I have spread around on this page just to show how things may work, the keywords are “simple” and “unobtrusive”.
-If the visual effects are too noticeable, something hasn't been done right.
+If the visual effects are too noticeable and/or disturbing, something clearly hasn't been done right.

 It is easy to go overboard and show off with overly styled effects everywhere.
 Pretty soon everything will look boring at best and disturbing at worst, and neither is the sign of good web design.

 Moderation regarding visual details and effects, will pay off in the long run.
 Besides, very few visitors care about such things anyway, unless some of it gets in the way…